soccerGB/MSIExperiment/readme.md

       ps.
 Run with MSIProxyContainer label on the proxycontainer for helping locate proxy container in a slave node

-- Locate the ip address of the proxy container and set it to a environment variable, IMSProxyIpAddress
+- In the agent node, locate the ip address of the proxy container and set it to a environment variable, IMSProxyIpAddress

+     (For prototyping purpose, I remote-desktop-ed into the agnent node, and run a powershell to do set the proxyaddress as an environment. this step is hacky, I still need to find a graceful way to pass this address to the client container)

       PS C:\MSIExperiment> .\LocateProxyAndSetEnv.ps1
       Searching for the proxy container and set the IMSProxyIpAddress to its ip address if found